Emil Nikolaisen

-Emil Nikolaisen (born 4 February 1977 in Moi, Norway) is a Norwegian musician, record producer and recording engineer.
+Emil Nikolaisen (born 4 February 1977) is a Norwegian musician, record producer and recording engineer.
 He's best known as the frontman and songwriter of alternative rock band Serena-Maneesh and former drummer of punk rock band Silver.
 Nikolaisen was previously the drummer of pop group The Loch Ness Mouse, guitarist and songwriter for indie rock band Royal, and guitarist for metal band Extol.

 As a producer, engineer and guest musician, Nikolaisen has worked with The Brian Jonestown Massacre, Madrugada, Årabrot, Carmen Villain, Elvira Nikolaisen, Maria Solheim, Wovenhand and A Place To Bury Strangers.